Forge Side Product

 MIT.
 Use it commercially, modify it, redistribute it.
 No strings, no telemetry.

 First-class.
-Forge Agent can consume MCP servers as plugins or expose its own tools as an MCP server for Claude Desktop, Cursor, and any other MCP-aware client.
+Forge Agent can consume MCP servers as plugins or expose its own tools as an MCP server for any MCP-aware client.

 Read the quickstart on GitHub, then pick one of the example agents in /examples (voice receptionist, lead-scoring agent, research agent).
 If you can read 200 lines of TypeScript you can ship your first agent today.